 An absolute classic.
 Admittedly, not one for the people out there who don’t obsess over horses, but if you’re a fellow horse-lover out and reading this (Hi!!
 You’re great!), you have to buy this book.
 Monty Roberts is infamous in the equestrian world for his success in training young horses with gentle and natural methods.
 Reading his life-story only increased the love I have for natural horsemanship and inspired how I trained my own young horse.

 Another non-putter-downer.
-My dad bought me this for Christmas this year and it truly opened my eyes learning the devastation farming and humans in general has on the natural world especially in the last 25 years.
+This truly opened my eyes learning the devastation farming and humans in general has on the natural world especially in the last 25 years.
 We all have a responsibility to keep this planet going and this book was pivotal in understanding the role we play on supporting wildlife.
 I also had no idea how COOL trees are.

 As an Amazon Associate I earn from qualifying purchases.